 What time is it?
 Don’t know.
 It’s still dark!
 Why can’t I move?
 My legs are all tangled up!
 Shit, where’s the damn call button?
 Don’t know, it’s dark!

 The ringing had now gone from intermittent, waking him every 10 minutes or so, to constant.

 That is the strangest ring tone I have ever heard.
 Ah!
 Ring tone that gives me an idea.

-The first part of the plan went quite well and indeed the trackies were on the chair, which he found remarkably quickly in the dark and unable to move anything below his belly.
-The mobile too was in his pocket as he hoped.
+The first part of the plan went quite well and indeed the trackies were on the chair, which he found remarkably quickly in the dark, and unable to move anything below his belly.
+The mobile was in his pocket too, as he had hoped.

 The next bit didn’t come along quite as planned.
 The meagre illumination the mobile provided was enough to see the edges of the bed and a table beside it, on which was a paper piss bottle and some paper bowls, presumably for something else.